Rodríguez slam, VerHagen lead Tigers over Twins 9-6

+MINNEAPOLIS (AP) — The Minnesota Twins are looking for a big finish, and José Berríos has turned into a concern for the AL Central leaders.

-Rodríguez’s first career grand slam capped a five-run sixth inning off All-Star Jose Berríos.
-The drive helped the Tigers, with the worst record in the league, cut Minnesota’s lead to 2 ½ games over Cleveland.
+Berríos surrendered Ronny Rodríguez’s first career grand slam in the sixth inning of Minnesota’s 9-6 loss to the lowly Detroit Tigers on Friday night.

-Miguel Sanó and Jake Cave each homered twice for Minnesota, which has recently lost three of four at Target Field to distant division opponents Chicago and Detroit.

-Berríos (10-7) allowed five runs on 10 hits in 5 1/3 innings.
-It’s the second-most hits he’s allowed in a game this season and he’s given up at least five earned runs in two of his past four starts after having one such game in the first four months.
+Berríos (10-7) allowed five runs and 10 hits in 5 1/3 innings.
+The All-Star right-hander has yielded at least five earned runs in two of his past four starts after having one such game in the first four months.

-In four August starts, Berríos has an 8.43 ERA and the Twins have lost three of the games.
+“José is a guy we have complete confidence in,” manager Rocco Baldelli said.
+“He’s a guy that we trust that he’s going to be looking for what is next and how to get back to where he’s been for a long period of time.
+But it’s definitely a point where it’s a little bit of a regrouping point.”

+Miguel Sanó and Jake Cave each homered twice for Minnesota, which had its lead in the division trimmed to 2½ games over Cleveland.

 VerHagen (4-2) got another chance in the Tigers’ beleaguered rotation and had the best outing of his career.
-He allowed three runs in six innings — his previous high for strikeouts was five against the White Sox on Aug.
-6.
+He permitted three runs and five hits.

+“I haven’t had that great of a run on starts in the big leagues,” VerHagen said.
+“But that felt really good.
+It felt like me.
+I was happy with my stuff and just attacking guys.
+Ronny came up with a big hit there, which was huge for us.”

+In four August starts, Berríos has an 8.43 ERA and the Twins have dropped three of the games.
+He left the Minnesota clubhouse before reporters were allowed in after the loss.

+“He’s going to make his next start,” Baldelli said.
+“He feels good.
+But finding out where we can get to a point or how we can get to a point where he’s executing the way he can.”

 Down 5-3, the Twins loaded the bases in the seventh against José Cisnero.
 But Buck Farmer entered and got Jorge Polanco to pop out in foul territory to end the inning.

-Berríos got out of trouble early against Detroit, which owns the league’s worst offense in total runs and batting average.
-But the Tigers’ didn’t let Berríos off the hook in the sixth.
+Detroit entered with the league’s worst offense in total runs and batting average.
+The Tigers had 17 hits Friday night — two shy of their season high — and didn’t let Berríos off the hook in the sixth.

 Castro and Lugo each had three hits.
 Rodríguez is hitting .323 with three home runs and six RBIs in eight games since being recalled from Triple-A Toledo.